 - Penal Code 288 PC California’s lewd acts with a child law,

 - Penal Code 288a (c) PC California’s law against oral copulation with a child, and

 - Penal Code 261.5(d) PC California’s statutory rape law, which prohibits sexual intercourse between persons who are 21 years and older and persons younger than 16.

 Contact Our Los Angeles Criminal Law Firm Today

 A certain amount of time must pass after your probation or parole has ended before you can petition the court to expunge your record.
 It is during this period of time, however, that you can prepare for your expungement by collecting all necessary paperwork and making sure you do not commit any further criminal offenses.
-You will also want to contact a criminal law firm to speak with a Los Angeles Criminal attorney about the exact steps you must follow to have your record expunged.
-A criminal defense lawyer can explain to you which crimes can be expunged in Los Angeles and which ones cannot.
+You will also want to contact a criminal law firm to speak with a Los Angeles Criminal defense attorney about the exact steps you must follow to have your record expunged.
+A expungement lawyer can explain to you which crimes can be expunged in Los Angeles and which ones cannot.
 The Hurwitz Law Group helps patients with the expungement process; contact our office today for a free consultation.